rutherfordcraze/chronologicon/readme.md

 `$ chron -v uniform` will make all project graphs full-width.

 Using `uniform` and `verbose` in combination will display all projects.

+The `stats.json` file is used for displaying graphs, but it's only updated when a new log is completed.
+To force an update to this file, you can use `$ chron -v refresh`.

 Chron stores in-progress logs in a temporary file in its install directory, meaning you can safely exit all terminal windows, restart your computer, and install updates while logging.
 I don't recommend relying on this feature, but I hope it can provide some peace of mind.